 While some low-carb BBQ sauce brands attempt to replace the worst-offending ingredients (e.g., brown sugar and high-fructose corn syrup), they still use high-carb sweeteners.
 For example, many brown sugar substitutes include dried fruit (like dates), fruit juice (like pineapple juice) or natural sweeteners (like maple syrup) instead.

-When looking for a keto BBQ sauce, read the ingredients label carefully.
+When looking for a healthy BBQ sauce, read the ingredients label carefully.
 You should check out the total sugars on the nutritional label — as even ‘natural’ sugars can spike your blood glucose and contain a high number of carbohydrates.

 If you are following a keto diet, you will be wanting to limit your carbohydrates and total sugars.
 As a rule of thumb, you will want to avoid any foods with refined sugars on the label as well as lots of dried fruits such as dates.